Mass media in Uganda: Print media

-Besides newspapers, there are a number of online news websites.
-Key among these are The Fast Observer, Nile Chronicles, PML Daily, and UgStandard, ChimpReports, Vanguard News Uganda, Globe News, among others.
-There are also a number of magazines that come out every month including Bride & Groom, which is printed by the state owned The New Vision; African Woman are also other popular magazine.
-Elyte magazine and Newslex Super Magazine is one of the new entertainment oriented magazines in the country today.
+There are a number of online news websites.
+Key among these include: The Fast Observer, Nile Chronicles, PML Daily, and UgStandard, ChimpReports, Vanguard News Uganda, Globe News, Kalisho Info, among others.

+There are also a number of magazines that come out every month, including Bride & Groom, which is printed by the New Vision; African Woman is another popular magazine.
+Elyte magazine and Newslex Super Magazine are entertainment-oriented magazines.

 Television

 Uganda is now driving towards migrating from analog to digital TV broadcasting.
 The Uganda Communication Commission has launched a country-wide campaign to ensure that users switch to the standard.
 To access digital TV, users need to have digital-ready TV sets or purchase digital TV decoders.
 The Commission has licensed up to five firms to sell free-to-air decoders in the country.
 Users also have the option of subscribing to Digital Pay TV service providers such as DSTV, GoTV, Zuku, SimbaTV and Startimes to access both paid-for and Free-to-air channels.